arvinshm/LLM-basics/README.md

 The train and val loss obtained is 1.32 and 1.36 respectively.

-######### Exercises
+######### Basic Add-ons

-I check what basic tweaks does to performance:

 1. Add a choice of positional vs. rotary (RoPE).
 I add RoPE embedding as an option to my LLM class.
-In the same setting as above, RoPE improves train and val loss to 1.32 and 1.36 respectively.

-2. Implement KV cache for efficiency
+Improvement in loss compared to absolute positions.

-3. Supervised Fine Tuning (SFT) on .
+2. Supervised Fine Tuning (SFT) on some QandA format.

- The result before and after
+To Do:

-4. Add a mixture of expert manually.
+1. Add a mixture of expert and KV cache manually.

-6. Basic mech-interp experiments:

-7.
+2. Do basic mech-interp, e.g. induction etc.